 Does Chief Brody move back to New York?
 Should Luke forget he saw the dumb message from the Princess?
 Can Jerry Maguire keep living life as a disconnected sports agent?
 Does Hugh Grant ignore the juice he dumped all over a famous movie star?
 No. There’s no ignoring, but there is a debate.

 The hero will always say “no” to the journey at least one time.
 Sometimes, they’ll say it more than once.

 Films are typically written in a three act structure.
 Act 2 happens after the hero is done debating, and they’re ready to do something.
 Our hero makes a conscious choice to step into Act 2.
 It’s not an accident.
 It’s always a choice.
 This is always a turning point.
 The catalyst changed things up initially, but the choice to enter Act 2 is our next massive course alteration.

-The Matrix: When Neo takes the red pill, he willingly steps into Act 2.
+When Neo takes the red pill, he willingly steps into Act 2.
 This film’s Act 2 transition is about as strong as they get.
 And aren’t we glad?
 What if Neo had just wimped out and taken the blue pill?
 Story over.

 Some of your favorite actors have been B Story characters.
 Think Harrison Ford in Star Wars.
 Richard Dreyfuss in Jaws.
 Tommy Lee Jones in The Fugitive.
 Cuba Good Jr. in Jerry Maguire.
 B Story characters have joined our hero and will see things through to the very end.

 B story characters typically appear about 30 minutes into a movie.
 How do you know who they are?
-They help the hero on their journey – sometimes both the physical and spiritual journey (theme).
+They help the hero on their journey — Sometimes both the physical and spiritual journey (theme).
 Even though our hero has decided to take the plunge into Act 2, they’re gonna need some help to figure things out.

 The Fun and Games section of a film is our last stop before the halfway point.
 And don’t let the title fool you — Depending on the genre and type of film, things may not be “fun” but they will be very on topic.
 The film is “having fun” with the subject matter here.

 In Jaws this means more shark attacks.
 In The Matrix, we see the first signs of Neo becoming “The One.”
 In Jurassic Park we finally see dinosaurs!
-Typically, the part of a movie poster or trailer that made you buy a ticket will really begin to hit home during this part of any movie.
+Typically, the part of a movie poster or trailer that made you buy a ticket will really begin to hit home during this part of any film.

 In a romantic comedy like How to Lose A Guy in 10 Days, relationships begin to fall apart.
 In an action film like The Matrix, the agents gain the upper hand.
 In Jurassic Park, things continue to spiral out of control on an island infested with unrestrained dinosaurs.
-This part of the film will last for around 30 minutes.

 75 minutes into a film, after the “bad guys” have been chipping away at our hero, things really go dark.
 It’s our hero’s lowest point.
 Many times, the hero’s mentor is either stripped of power, or killed.
 It’s at this point that the hero often considers giving up, or they think they’re going to die.